 All members of the GW community should refer to the Firearms and Weapons Policy, which is available on the university's Compliance Office website at compliance.gwu.edu/alphabetical-policy-listing.
 Additionally, students should refer to the Code of Student Conduct to identify other policies regarding firearms and weapons that may apply to them.
-For information regarding proper procedure for active shooter situations, we urge community members to visit safety.gwu.edu to view our video on the matter, titled "Shots Fired on Campus."
-The video is used in trainings with new faculty, staff, and appropriate student staff members.
+For information regarding proper procedure for active shooter situations, we urge community members to visit https://safety.gwu.edu/active-threatpreparedness to view our video on the matter, titled "Active Shooter Preparedness" The video is used in trainings with new faculty, staff, and appropriate student staff members.